 – Reaffirm your commitment- There needs to be an understanding that infidelity will never occur in the relationship again, and a willingness to keep that promise by both parties.

 In rebuilding a relationship damaged by infidelity, patience is key.
-With the support of each other, family, friends and a good therapist it is possible for a couple to move past an affair and become even stronger.
-I offer relationship counseling services for couples who find themselves in this difficult situation, and you can contact me to book a session.
+With the support of each other, family, friends, and a good therapist it is possible for a couple to move past an affair and become even stronger.

 The Counseling Center offers traditional couples therapy as well as our Relationship Lifeline Couples Therapy Group.
 The Relationship Lifeline Program is a 7-week, counselor-facilitated, online therapy group for couples in all types of romantic relationships.
 Clients will receive an individual relationship assessment from one of the group facilitators during the first week.
 The remaining six weeks consist of online group therapy sessions.